Scholarly Communication at UWM

 As an author, you are the owner of the copyright to your work.
 This can be transferred partially or completely during the publication process, resulting in the loss of an authors rights over their own work.
 Learn more about copyright issues, negotiating contracts with publishers, and the possibilities of publishing with Creative Commons licenses.

 Open Educational Resources (OER) include any type of teaching and learning resource that is developed and shared free of copyright restrictions.
-Most are shared with a Creative Commons license so that instructors will know what permissions they have for sharing and customizing these materials.
+Most are shared with a Creative Commons license so that instructors know what permissions they have for sharing and customizing these materials.
 Open Textbooks are free or low-cost textbooks with Creative Commons licenses.
 Examples of peer reviewed open textbooks can be found in the Open Textbook Library.
-The UWM Open Textbook Project is a partnership between The UWM Libraries and The Center for Excellence in Teaching and Learning and offers grants to support open textbook and OER adoption in large enrollment courses.
-Contact us to find out more at: email@example.com.
+The UWM Open Textbook Project is a partnership between the UWM Libraries and the Center for Excellence in Teaching and Learning and offers grants to support open textbook and OER adoption in large enrollment courses.
+Contact us to find out more at: firstname.lastname@example.org.

 What is Scholarly Communication?